Group tour operator for Cantabria, Spain

 Cantabrian Coast and Villages

-Drive to the small medieval town of Santillana del Mar.
+With an experienced local guide, drive to the small medieval town of Santillana del Mar.
 Sometimes described as a ‘film set’, such is the immaculate state of its preservation, the town boasts a maze of cobbled streets, flower-filled balconies and tanned stone and brick buildings.
 The region is famous for its prehistoric cave art.
 Nearby is the world-famous Cave of Altamira, which features prehistoric paintings of bison, horses, deer and other animals.
-In order to preserve the paintings, visitors are presented with a beautiful replica.
+A visit to the museum has been included.

 From here, drive to Comillas to visit to El Capricho de Gaudí, a stunning architectural treasure built by Gaudi for a wealthy client, when he was 31 years old.
 It’s colourful facade is decorated with sunflowers and other features.

-Continue to San Vicente De la Barquera, an old fishermen’s refuge offering one of the most picturesque sights on the Cantabrian coast, with its beaches, the old village, an interesting collection of monuments and the exceptional backdrop of the snow-capped mountains of the Picos de Europa.
+Return to the hotel via San Vicente De la Barquera, an old fishermen’s refuge offering one of the most picturesque sights on the Cantabrian coast, with its beaches, the old village, an interesting collection of monuments and the exceptional backdrop of the snow-capped mountains of the Picos de Europa.

 Day 5